About

 We began working with a local positive trainer and my eyes quickly opened up to the role I was playing in this situation.
 As I learned and did better, not only did he learn and do better but our relationship dramatically changed.
 We became a Team!

 Working the training plans laid out for us, I learned how to help him make better associations and in turn to make better choices.
 His overall behavior began to positively change.
 I learned to hear what he was telling me by reading his body language and more importantly, I began to listen.
 I learned that dogs have the right to consent and if he was only comfortable enough to be near me and not pet, I respected his space.
 I learned how to set him up for success by adjusting the environment to meet him where he was.
-I will never forget the first time we were passing a dog and he choose to look to me for support rather than reacting.
-But nothing was more impactful then when he began to come to me and nudge my hand seeking attention; his respect and trust had finally been earned.
+I will never forget the first time we were passing a dog and he made the choice to look to me for support rather than reacting.
+But nothing was more impactful than when he began to come solicit physical affection; his trust had finally been earned.

 While he has been my greatest challenge, he is also my greatest reward and I owe so much to him.
 He gave me a new purpose in life.
 Today, he is an affectionate, energetic, confident boy that loves hiking, swimming, agility and fetch.
 But above all else he has become the single best teacher I could have had.